Cost of Living Support for Families

 In Scotland, you may be able to get a school clothing grant to help with the cost of school uniforms.
 This is a cash grant of £120 per child of primary school age, and £150 per child of secondary school age.
 Check with your local council whether you are eligible and how to apply.

 In Wales, you may be entitled to a school essentials grant to help with the cost of school uniform if you are on a low income and claiming certain benefits.
 You can claim a grant of £125 per learner and £200 per learner entering year 7.
 Additionally, all looked after children will qualify regardless of whether they receive free school meals of not.
 Contact your local council to find out if you are eligible and to apply.
+Please note: this scheme opened on 1 July 2025 and will close on 31 May 2026.

 Help with Landline Telephone and Broadband Costs